 1> if SatSwitchWithReSync and t-Service are included, and the UE supports hard satellite switch with resynchronization;

-2> if t-ServiceStart is included and the UE supports soft satellite switch with resynchronization:
+2> if t-ServiceStart is included and the UE supports soft satellite switch with resynchronization and parallelMeasurementWithoutRestriction-r17:

-3> perform the satellite switch with resynchronization as specified in 5.7.19 between the time indicated by t-ServiceStart and the time indicated by t-Service for the serving cell.

-2> else:
+3> start measurement of the SpCell served by the satellite indicated by ntn-Config in SatSwitchWithReSync for DL synchronization at t-ServiceStart;

-3> perform the satellite switch with resynchronization as specified in 5.7.19 at the time indicated by t-Service for the serving cell.
+2> perform the satellite switch with resynchronization as specified in 5.7.19 at the time indicated by t-Service for the serving cell.

 NOTE: UE should attempt to re-acquire SIB19 before the end of the duration indicated by ntn-UlSyncValidityDuration and epochTime by UE implementation.